brittonlaroche/realm-IOT/README.md

 docker ps -a
 ```

-You can learn how to start and stop containers on the PI by watching this videp [here](https://eldermoraes.com/docker-basics-how-to-start-and-stop-containers/)
+You can learn how to start and stop containers on the PI by watching this video [here](https://eldermoraes.com/docker-basics-how-to-start-and-stop-containers/)

 if you get an error like the following:
 ```